Tess600/ImPROMPTu/README.md

 ---
 # Introduction

-The ImPROMPTu Framework is a concise but comprehensive way to structure text and conversations between users and AI assistants.
-It breaks a dialogue into six core elements that mirror a high-quality reference interview:
+The ImPROMPTu Framework is a concise but comprehensive way to structure text and conversations between users and all things AI from LLMs to assistants and agents.
+It breaks context into six core elements.
+The outcome then dirs the magic like mirror a high-quality reference interview in a single stroke.

 - **P – Persona**
 - **R – Resources / Retrieved Documents**